mdavids/rfc/content/draft-davids-forsalereg-07.md

 fcod | RFCXXXX | active | For Sale Proprietary Code ftxt | RFCXXXX | active | For Sale Free Format Text furi | RFCXXXX | active | For Sale URI
-Table: Iinitial set of entries in the "Content Tags" registry
+Table: Initial set of entries in the "Content Tags" registry

 <NOTE TO RFC EDITOR: Adjust the text in the table above before publication with a citation for the (this) document making the addition as per RFC8552.>